-Paid preparers must sign Form 945.
-Paid preparers must complete and sign the paid preparer's section of Form 945.
+Paid preparers.
+If you use a paid preparer to complete Form 945, the paid preparer must complete and sign the paid preparer's section of the form.

-Outsourcing your tax duties.
-You are responsible to ensure that tax returns are filed and deposits and

-Sep 30, 2015 Cat.
-No. 20534D payments are made, even if you contract with a third party to perform these acts.
+Sep 13, 2021 Cat.
+No. 20534D Outsourcing your tax duties.
+You're responsible to ensure that tax returns are filed and deposits and payments are made, even if you contract with a third party to perform these acts.
 You remain responsible if the third party fails to perform any required action.
-If you choose to outsource any of your tax duties (that is, withholding, reporting, and paying over federal income tax) to a third-party payer, such as a payroll service provider or reporting agent, visit IRS.gov and enter "outsourcing payroll duties" in the search box for helpful information on this topic.
+Before you choose to outsource any of your tax duties (that is, withholding, reporting, and paying over federal income tax) to a third-party payer, such as a payroll service provider or reporting agent, go to IRS.gov/OutsourcingPayrollDuties for helpful information on this topic.
+For more information on the different types of third-party payer arrangements, see section 16 in Pub.
+15.